 - Learn about infectious diseases and travel vaccinations (Department of Health).

-- See a range of advice on international travel and health, including information on infectious diseases and vaccinations (World Health Organization).
+- See a range of advice on international travel and health (World Health Organization).

 - Read advice on food safety while travelling (Victorian Department of Health and Human Services).

-- Learn about immunising your child from (Department of Health).
+- Learn about immunising your child (Department of Health).

-- See information about insect-borne (vector based) diseases (World Health Organisation).
+- See information about insect-borne diseases (World Health Organisation).